kolibrie-eric/node-red-contrib-ml-sklearn/readme.md

 and install the required packages with pip (assuming pip is an alias for pip3).
 Warning this may take some time depending on your pi's version!

 <code>
 apt-get install python3-pip

-python -m pip install numpy
-python -m pip install pandas
-python -m pip install scikit-learn
+python -m pip install numpy pandas scikit-learn

 </code>